-Total Size:7.7 acres
+- Total Size: 13.5 acres

-RGI Apartment Units to be refurbished: 137
+- RGI Apartment Units to be Refurbished: 137

-RGI Townhomes to be refurbished: 15
+- RGI Townhomes to be Refurbished: 15

 Frequently asked questions

-What are the benefits of the Master Plan process?
+What are the benefits of the master plan process?

-The Master Plan process ensures that TCHC tenants play an active role in how their community looks, feels and supports social connections.
+Toronto Community Housing has committed to creating a master plan to rebuild and renew the Firgrove-Grassways community.
+The master plan process ensures that TCHC tenants play an active role in how their community looks, feels and supports social connections.

-Who is managing the Master Plan process?
+Who is managing the master plan process?

-- TCHC's Development Division is managing the Master Plan process in partnership with the Facilities Management Division.
+- TCHC's Development Division is managing the master plan process in partnership with the Facilities Management Division.

-- A professional planning firm, The Planning Partnership, has been hired by TCHC to work with tenants to create the Master Plan.
+- A professional planning firm, The Planning Partnership, has been hired by TCHC to work with tenants to create the master plan.

-- LGA Architectural Partners will be supporting The Planning Partnership in preparing the Master Plan.
+- LGA Architectural Partners will be supporting The Planning Partnership in preparing the master plan.

 Who can I contact for more information?

-|Firgrove Focus newsletter - May 2019||May, 2019|
+|Firgrove Focus newsletter - December 2019||December 2019|

-|Firgrove Focus newsletter - February 2019 ||February, 2019|
+|Firgrove Focus newsletter - February 2019 ||February 2019|